AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Introduction

-Recent work by~\citet{shen2021gradient} represents the SOTA, gradient-free adversarial training method for achieving robust maneuvering against image perturbations.
-Their technique adopts Fr\'{e}chet Inception Distance (FID)~\citep{heusel2017gans} to first determine distinct intensity levels of the perturbations that minimize model performance.
+Recent work by Shen et al.~\cite{shen2021gradient} represents the state-of-the-art, gradient-free adversarial training method for achieving robust maneuvering against image perturbations.
+Their technique adopts Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} to determine distinct intensity levels of the perturbations that minimize model performance.
 Afterwards, datasets of single perturbations are generated.
 Before each round of training, the dataset that can minimize model performance is selected and incorporated with the clean dataset for training.
 A fine-tuning step is also introduced to boost model performance on clean images.
 While effective, examining the perturbation parameter space via FID adds complexity to the approach and using distinct intensity levels limits the model generalizability and hence robust efficacy.
-The approach also requires the generation of many datasets (in total 2.1M images) prior to training, burdening computation and storage.
-Additional inefficiency and algorithmic complexity occur at training as the pre-round selection of datasets requires testing against perturbed datasets, resulting in a large amount of data passing through the model.
+The approach also requires generating large datasets (2.1M images) prior to training, burdening computation and storage.
+Additional inefficiency and algorithmic complexity occur at training as the pre-round selection of datasets requires testing against perturbed datasets, resulting in vast data passing through the model.